Gordon Henderson (politician)

-Gordon Henderson (born 27 January 1948) is a British politician who has served as the Member of Parliament (MP) for the Sittingbourne and Sheppey constituency in Kent since the 2010 general election.
-He is a member of the Conservative Party.
+Gordon Henderson (born 27 January 1948) is a British politician.
+A member of the Conservative Party, he served as the Member of Parliament (MP) for the Sittingbourne and Sheppey constituency in Kent from 2010 to 2024.

 Professional career

 Henderson left school at 15 and started work as a stockroom assistant in a Woolworths shop in Chatham.
 He advanced through the ranks of the company, becoming a senior store manager.
 Henderson left Woolworths in 1979 after 15 years with the company.

-After leaving Woolworths Henderson went through a range of jobs and ran his own restaurant in South Africa.
+After leaving Woolworths, Henderson went through a range of jobs and ran his own restaurant in South Africa.
 He was also a senior contracts officer for GEC Marconi, and worked for a Rochester based wine company.
-Before entering parliament Henderson worked as an operations manager for an alcohol-based gifts company, the largest in the UK.
+Before entering parliament he worked as an operations manager for an alcohol-based gifts company.

 Political career

 Henderson has a long-standing interest in politics.
-He is a fully qualified Conservative Party political agent and was the constituency agent for North Thanet MP, Roger Gale.
+He was a Conservative Party political agent and was the constituency agent for North Thanet MP, Roger Gale.